 Lest we think that meaningful relationships are a real downer, we must pair this fourth commitment with the third.
 Psalm 16:3 paints a picture of our delighting to be with the fellow saints.
 Not drudgery, but delight!

 Again, this takes time—often unscheduled and always unhurried time.
-Suffering doesn’t happen on our schedule, and fun doesn’t always either.
-So we must commit to building joyful things into our relationships with one another (and note that joyful and serious are not enemies).
+Suffering doesn’t happen on our schedule.
+Fun doesn’t always either.
+So we must commit to building joyful things into our relationships with one another joyful and serious are not enemies).
 I am grateful for the example of my pastor in this.
-When he planted our congregation, he left the staff of a larger church in town (our sending church), where he had good and life-giving relationships.
+When he planted our congregation, he left the staff of a larger church in town and his comfortable life.
 But as he started our church, he prioritized and poured into the new relationships before him.
 Soon, the men that came to his theology breakfasts and lingered over coffee and unhurried conversations became his meaningful friends.
 When moms go to the park together, or single folks gather for a monthly supper club—it’s moments like these, built alongside the commitment to spiritual seriousness, that build meaningful relationships that build meaningful church membership.

 Tim Keller, in his book Center Church, says, “There is no more important means of discipleship than deep involvement in the life of the local church.”
-Meaningful membership involves serious Christians who are committed first to following Jesus’ call to take up their crosses and follow him, and then second to seeing the same thing in the lives of those covenanted with them.
+Meaningful membership involves serious Christians who are committed first to following Jesus’ call to take up their crosses and follow him and then second to seeing the same thing in the lives of those covenanted with them.
 Perhaps we could join this sentiment to Keller’s statement: there are no relationships more important for your discipleship than the meaningful relationships that you forge within the covenant community of your local church.
-Would that we all might have the grace to prioritize such relationships for the good of our churches and the glory of Christ in his body!
+We all have the grace to prioritize the good of our churches and the glory of Christ in his body!
 So be it, Lord.